 **This blog is part of a gifted collaboration with Phil & Ted's, however all words and opinions are my own.

-About six months ago, the very kind people over at 'Phil & Teds' asked me if I would like to give their fabulous new ‘Go Buggy’ a whirl.
+About 12 months ago, the very kind people over at 'Phil & Teds' asked me if I would like to give their fabulous new ‘Go Buggy’ a whirl.
 Given that I was in the market to downgrade our MASSIVE double pram, I was intrigued.
 So, I agreed to give it a go, in exchange for some honest feedback for them!
 It’s a win-win!

 After years of having to load and unload a giant double pram in and out of cars, and push it up and down hills, going to something that was so small and compact was an absolute breath of fresh air!
-With Abbie starting school this year, I was finding myself using a pram multiple times a day, just for school drop off and pick up.
+With Abbie starting school last year, I was finding myself using a pram multiple times a day, just for school drop off and pick up.
 Let alone the times in between!